ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 The message relaying consists of two crucial roles: the relayer and the oracle service.
 These components continuously monitor the on-chain ORMP events to determine if there are new tasks assigned to them.

 - When the relayer detects a new event, it retrieves the corresponding `MessageAccepted` event and extracts detailed information about the message from the ORMP contract.
-It then invokes the `relay(Message calldata message)` method on the relayer contract on the target chain, completing the relay of the message and its proof.
+It then invokes the `relay(Message calldata message)` method on the relayer contract on the target chain, completing the relay of the message payload.
-- When the oracle detects a new event, the oracle nodes fetch the corresponding `msg_hash` of the message.
-They sign the `msg_hash` and send it to a specific multisig contract, which collects all the oracle node signatures.
-Once the multisig contract gathers enough signatures (typically 3/5), the oracle network triggers the setting of the `msg_hash` to the oracle component in the ORMP contracts, completing the relay of the `msg_hash`.
+- When the oracle detects a new event, the oracle nodes fetch the corresponding `msgHash` of the message.
+They sign the `msgHash` and send it to a specific multisig contract, which collects all the oracle node signatures.
+Once the multisig contract gathers enough signatures (typically 3/5), the oracle network triggers the setting of the `msgHash` to the oracle component in the ORMP contracts, completing the relay of the `msgHash`.

-For the message to be executed in the ORMP target chain contracts, it requires both the message payload, proof, and a valid oracle `msg_hash`.
+For the message to be executed in the ORMP target chain contracts, it requires both the message payload and a valid oracle `msgHash`.

 ### Message Receiving Flow